kyroskoh/Docker-nginx-rtmp-2/README.md

 ## Configurations
 This image exposes port 1935 for RTMP Steams and has 2 default channels open "live" and "testing".

-live (or your first stream name) is also accessable via HLS on port 8080
+live (or your first stream name) is also accessible via HLS on port 8080

 It also exposes 8080 so you can access http://<your server ip>:8080/stat to see the streaming statistics.